Vaseline Logo

 Vaseline Logo 1969-2004

-After expanding the assortment, a logo redesign was required not to associate with just one product visually.
+After expanding the assortment, a logo redesign was required to avoid visually associating the logo with just one product.
 Therefore, management approved the tightly spaced serif version.
-All signs are blue, wide, of a classic shape.
+All signs are blue, wide, and classic in shape.

 2004 – 2006